vfurinii/docker-playground/README.md

 # docker-playground

-🚀 Roadmap de POCs com Docker e Kubernetes
+🚀 Roadmap of POCs with Docker and Kubernetes

 # Etapa 1 – Fundamentos (Docker + K8s básico)